nnikolov-dev/nnikolov-dev.github.io/src/data/resume.md

 ---
 title: "Resume"
-date: "2019-10-02"
 type: "cv"
 ---
 * ### Profile
-  A second-year Computer Science undergraduate seeking a 12-month placement.
-Passionate and ready to acquire new knowledge and hone technical skills, by contributing to a company.
+  A placemenet-year Computer Science undergraduate student at the University of Surrey.
+Passionate and ready to acquire new knowledge and hone technical skills.
     * Programming Languages
       * Python
       * JavaScript / TypeScript